 Step 7.
 Orders Production: This is the point at which the actual plan starts to develop.
 Action items and roles are determined, and a schedule is created.

 7 steps may seem like a lot, and you may think MDMP won’t fit into your business, but give it a chance.
 You won’t be able to quickly and seamlessly integrate all elements, but keep in mind: Practice makes perfect.

 Also, re-read above and see how it easily and completely fits in with the doctrinal way the Institute of Project Management teaches the Project Initiation Phase (pictured below)

-You can never (well almost never) practice too much.
-In Special Forces we have several sayings highlighting the necessity of rehearsals (practice).
+You can never (well, rarely) practice too much.
+In Special Forces, we have several sayings highlighting the necessity of rehearsals (practice).

 One of the sayings used regularly is “Train like you fight.”
 Make the practice as realistic as possible and use it to ingrain the muscle memory needed to conduct the “actions on the objective” (more on this in future posts).

 On my team, we would rehearse.
 Then we would rehearse some more.
 And rehearse.
 Then fine-tune.
 And then rehearse again… Then the Team would make sure I was FINALLY doing it properly, and we’d rehearse again… (I only half-joke…)